f5devcentral/AI-stepbystep/1_text_labs/ollama_basics/ollama_lnx.md

 ---
 # Installing Ollama on Linux

-1. Type `curl -fsSL https://ollama.com/install.sh | sh` in the terminal
+#### 1. Type `curl -fsSL https://ollama.com/install.sh | sh` in the terminal

 # Run a Model

-1. Still in the terminal, type `ollama run gemma3:1b`
+#### 2. Still in the terminal, type `ollama run gemma3:1b`
+This will automatically run a pull request for the gemma3 language model with a 1 billion parameter set.
+Gemma is a lightweight multimodal AI model available supporting several parameter sizes but as you increase accuracy (the parameters), it will increase computing requirements.

-3. Let's test it out with a picture analysis.
-My test is a picture featuring dueling force-wielding cats.
+Let's test it out with a picture analysis.
+Our test is a picture featuring dueling force-wielding cats.
 Here's the start of the output from the gemma:1b model, which returned immediately:
-`ollama run gemma3:1b`
+#### 3. Run `ollama run gemma3:1b`

+From the Ollama prompt, type:

 ```>>> what can you tell me about this picture? /Users/j.rahm/PycharmProjects/AI-stepbystep/lab1/dueling-cats-2.png
 Okay, let's break down what we can gather about the image you provided: